Interstellar dust production, destruction and effects of dust depletion in galaxies: Chemical Evolution Modelling of Interstellar Dust

-Moreover, despite their great popularity in the high redshift communty, observations of local SN remnants indicate that the production of dust grains in these enviroments is far from clear \cite{dwek2007a,kozasa2009}.
-In fact, while submillimetre observations of the Kepler and Cas A SN remnants indicate an amount of dust in the range $0.1-1~M_{\odot}$, \cite{morgan2003,dunne2009,gomez2009}, infrared observation of other systems suggest $ \ll 0.1~M_{\odot}$ \cite{sugerman2006,kotak2009}.
-In principle, such discrepancy could be ascribed to a difference in the instrument sensitivity to the different dust phases ('cold dust' in the case submillimetre, 'warm' in the IR band). \\
+Moreover, despite their great popularity in the high redshift community, observations of local SN remnants indicate that the production of dust grains in these environments is far from clear \cite{dwek2007a,kozasa2009}.
+In fact, while sub millimetre observations of the Kepler and Cas A SN remnants indicate an amount of dust in the range 0.1--1~$M_{\odot}$ \cite{morgan2003,dunne2009,gomez2009}, infrared observation of other systems suggest $ \ll$0.1~$M_{\odot}$ \cite{sugerman2006,kotak2009}.
+In principle, such discrepancy could be ascribed to a difference in the instrument sensitivity to the different dust phases (`cold dust' in the case submillimetre, `warm' in the IR band).

-Theoretical calculations indicate between $\sim 0.1~M_{\odot}$ \cite{cherchneff2009,slavin2020} and $\sim 0.7-0.9~M_{\odot}$ \cite{bocchio2016} of dust formed in supernovae, depending on the evolutive stage of the remnant.
+Theoretical calculations indicate between $\sim$0.1~$M_{\odot}$ \cite{cherchneff2009,slavin2020} and $\sim$0.7--0.9~$M_{\odot}$ \cite{bocchio2016} of dust formed in supernovae, depending on the evolutive stage of the remnant.
 An important phenomenon to take into account is the reverse shock inside the SN remnant, that in principle can destroy a large fraction of this dust \cite{bianchi2007} but this amount is susceptible to troublesome details, such as the degree of asymmetry in the explosion \cite{nozawa2010}.
 Other theoretical studies that attempted to model the amount of dust produced in SNe include \cite{nozawa2003,schneider2004,kozasa2009,sarangi2022}.

-In the first attempt to account for SN dust production in a chemical evolution model, Dwek \cite{dwek1998} made the following assumptions regarding the dust mass produced by CC SNe (in all stars with initial mass $\ge 8~M_{\odot}$) as functions of the initial mass $m$ and in form of the element $i$: \\ \\
+In the first attempt to account for SN dust production in a chemical evolution model, Dwek \cite{dwek1998} made the following assumptions regarding the dust mass produced by CC SNe (in all stars with initial mass $\ge 8~M_{\odot}$) as functions of the initial mass $m$ and in form of the element $i$:

-\\ \\ with $\delta^{II}_{C}=0.5$; \\ \\
+with $\delta^{II}_{C}=0.5$;

-\\ \\ with $\delta^{II}_{i}=0.8 $ for Mg, Si, S, Ca, Fe; \\ \\ \\
+with $\delta^{II}_{i}=0.8 $ for Mg, Si, S, Ca, Fe; \\

-This choice was calibrated to account for the elemental depletion pattern observed in the ISM \cite{savage1996}, i.e. the fractional abundance that is locked up in dust for a few refractory elements.
+This choice was calibrated to account for the elemental depletion pattern observed in the ISM \cite{savage1996}, i.e., the fractional abundance that is locked up in dust for a few refractory elements.